shawngraham/digh5000/schedule.md

 Shawn Graham, [Failing Gloriously](https://thedigitalpress.org/wp-content/uploads/2019/12/failing_gloriously_final.pdf) Fargo ND: Digital Press at the University of North Dakota.
 'How I lost the Crowd'; 'Research Witchcraft'; 'What is this thing?'; 'Some Assembly Required'.

+## Coding for Humanities Workshop

+This [workshop](https://carleton.ca/gradpd/cu-events/coding-for-the-humanities-f2024/) is being offered through the library.
+I've asked you to participate in it as part of DIGH5800; a few of the sessions coincide with our DIGH5000 schedule, but that's ok.
+I was going to do some coding with you anyway, but this will be a richer experience, so we'll rejig accordingly.

 ## November 12

-[Tracey Lauriault](https://carleton.ca/sjc/profile/lauriault-tracey/) Dr. Lauriault is a critical data studies scholar who works on open data, big data, open smart cities, open government, data sovereignty, data preservation and data governance.
-Her ongoing research includes disaggregated equity data, digital twins, intersectional approaches to data governance, data invisibilities and the history of the census.
-As a publicly engaged scholar, she mobilizes her research into data and technology policy in all sectors.
-As a data and technological citizen, she examines large and small complex systems with the hope of making them more just, inclusive, equitable and environmentally sustainable.

-DH, Data & Society
+Please attend the Coding for the Humanities Workshop today.

 ## November 26th

-Marc Saurette

-Games & interactive media
+Please attend the Coding for the Humanities Workshop today.

 ## January 7th

-Laura Banducci

-DH and Archaeology
+Guest: Tracey Lauriault on DH, Data & Society

+Marilyn - Data Feminism

 ## January 21st

-Amanda Montague

-DH in the Community
+Guest: Amanda Montague on DH in the Community

+Kai - Public Humanities

 ## February 4th

-Scott Coleman & Kavita Mistry

-DH from emerging colleagues' perspectives
+Kegan - Text Analysis & Allied Approaches

 ## February 25th

+Guest: Laura Banducci on DH and Field Archaeology

+Jeremy - Minimal Computing

 ## March 11th

+Guest: Scott Coleman & Kavita Mistry on DH as a PhD student

+Theo - Computational Creativity, Identity, & the Digital Self

 ## March 25th

+Guest: Marc Saurette on Games & History

+Sean - Accessibility & Design in Interactive Experiences

 ## April 8th

+Ali - Large Language Models & DH